HoganMcDonald/forward-motion-cms/src/pages/home/index.md

   content: >-
     So, here's the thing... therapy is like most things in life.
 The connection and fit matter.
 AND...
-These things are subjective; what's 'good' for one, very well could be a shit show for another.
+These things are subjective; what's 'good' for one, very well could be a hot mess for another.

-    It's important when deciding to work with a therapist (any therapist) that you know the following:
+    It's important when deciding to work with a therapist that you know the
+    following:

     1. Therapists are a dime a dozen.
 It's worth your time & effort to find a